The Story of the Kelly Gang

 The centennial restoration has also allowed The Story of the Kelly Gang to be digitally restored for the first time.
 The surviving fragments were digitally scanned by Haghefilm Laboratories in Amsterdam using the DIAMANT digital restoration system.
 This allowed major cleaning to remove dirt, scratches and other blemishes, and eliminated the jitter characteristic of the original footage.
 This digital approach also allowed for the re-creation of frame content which had otherwise been lost through physical deterioration.
 To achieve this, the Haghefilm restorers copied and modified content from adjacent frames to replace missing information in damaged ones.
 The result is the cleaner, clearer and much more detailed film we have today.

 This new restoration of The Story of the Kelly Gang testifies to the vital work of the National Film and Sound Archive of Australia in preserving Australia’s fragile heritage of moving images.
-The archive’s work has ensured that this valuable piece of Australia’s film history can now be enjoyed in the closest possible form to the one seen by audiences a century ago.
+The archive’s work has ensured that this valuable piece of Australia’s film history can now be enjoyed in the closest possible form to the one seen by audiences at the start of the 20th century.